-I give a couple of warnings in the video and the biggest one that I want to stress is that you should not use Bitly to shorten affiliate links.
-It’s against the TOS.
+When I'm sharing my affiliate links on social media I try not to use Bitly.
 But there is a simple solution for that, you can use a WordPress plugin called Pretty Link Pro.
 You can even check out the free version and I know that a lot of Podcasters use this to create links for their show notes.
-It’s much easier for podcast listeners to remember the short link when it’s being mentioned during a podcast and my friend Daniel J. Lewis from The Audacity to Podcast is a real pro when it comes to doing this.
+It's much easier for podcast listeners to remember the short link when it's being mentioned during a podcast and my friend Daniel J. Lewis from The Audacity to Podcast is a real pro when it comes to doing this.

 Thanks to a comment that came in from Ankur I'm adding this screenshot.
 Ankur asked about using Bitly with Buffer and the screenshot below, shows how to connect your Bitly account to Buffer.
 If you're not sure what Buffer is, you can read the tutorial here.
 In short, it's available as an extension for Google Chrome and once you install it, you can share any webpage to Twitter, Facebook, LinkedIn or your Google+ business page.

 Log in to Bufferapp, go to Settings > Link Shortening > bit.ly.
 Next you need to authorize your bit.ly account and you're done.
 All of the links you share using Buffer will be shortened with Bitly.

 Are you using Bitly to shorten and customize links?
 How often do you check your stats?